cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

 - Python 2.7
 - SCons 2.3.0 or newer

-To build the 2.6 branch, you will need:
-- A C++03 compiler, or VS2010 or newer.

 MongoDB uses [SCons](http://www.scons.org/) to build the Server and the shell.
 While it is unnecessary to know all the intricacies of SCons, glancing over the documentation may be helpful.
 SCons is unlikely to come preinstalled on your system, so make sure to install it using your preferred package manager.

 > **note**